Asymptotic minimality of one-dimensional transition profiles in Aviles-Giga type models: an approach via 1-currents: Abstract

 \section{Abstract}

-For vector fields on a two-dimensional domain, we study the asymptotic behaviour of Modica-Mortola (or Allen-Cahn) type functionals under the assumption that the divergence converges to $0$ at a certain rate, which effectively produces a model of Aviles-Giga type.
+We study the asymptotic behaviour of Modica-Mortola (or Allen-Cahn) type functionals for two-dimensional vector fields under the assumption that their divergences converge to $0$ at a certain rate, which effectively produces a model of Aviles-Giga type.
 This problem will typically give rise to transition layers, which degenerate into discontinuities in the limit.
-We analyse the energy concentration at these discontinuities and the corresponding transition profiles.
+We analyse the energy concentration at these discontinuities and the structure of the asymptotically minimal transition profiles.

 We derive an estimate for the energy concentration in terms of a novel geometric variational problem involving the notion of $\R^2$-valued $1$-currents from geometric measure theory.
 This in turn leads to criteria, under which the energetically favourable transition profiles are essentially one-dimensional.